cybergarage/round-cc/doc/round_tour.md

 round> use <cluster name>
 ```

-## Jobs
+## Executing Jobs

+The node is running as a RPC node, and the node can execute any jobs to use `post_job` method.
+Using the method, the developers can execute any jobs on the node.

-In this section, post a simple job which returns a current date using JavaScript.
+In this section, post a simple job which returns a current date using JavaScript:

 ```
 rounc > post_job(0, { "language":"js", "code":"var now = new Date();now.toString();" })
 Sat May 02 2015 17:30:17 GMT+0900 (JST)
 ```

-## Methods
+## Adding Methods

+The node is running as a programmable RPC node.
+The node has some embedded default methods such as `post_job`, and the developers can add new methods using `set_method` method.

 In this section, add a simple `echo` method which returns the given parameters as it is using JavaScript.

-Each node of Round is a programmable node using some programming languages such JavaScript and Lua.
-To create the `echo` method, use `set_method` as the following:
+To add the `echo` method, use `set_method`:

 ```
 round> set_method(0, { "language":"js", "name":"echo", "code":"function echo(params) {return params;}" })